ilias-karimalis/C-dsa/README.md

-# Data Strucures and Algorithms covered by UBC's cs221
+# Fun Data Strucures and Algorithms

+What is the point of learning algorithms if you can't implement them?!?
-After having completed cs221, I quickly found myself forgetting the implementation details and complexities of the various data structures, and algorithms covered in the course.
+After having completed a DSA couse, I quickly found myself forgetting the implementation details and complexities of various data structures, and algorithms that I found interesting.

 ## TODO
-1. Debug Bst
-2. Implement the rest of DSA
+1. Implement the rest of DSA

 ## Data Structures:
-- Singly Linked List
+- Singly Linked List                    DONE
-- Stacks
+- Stacks                                DONE
-- Queues
+- Queues                                DONE
 - Doubly Linked List
-- Binary Search Trees
+- Binary Search Trees                   DONE
 - AVL Trees
 - B-Trees
 - Priority Queues